Big city living isn’t for everyone–but at the same time, urban areas certainly have their perks.

 Coming in as the fifth best is Orange.

-According to online reports, South Russell is quickly becoming one of the more affluent suburbs in the Cleveland area, meaning you need to get in soon.
+According to online reports, Beachwood is quickly becoming one of the more affluent suburbs in the Cleveland area, meaning you need to get in soon.

-The 7th best suburb on our list goes to Silver Lake.
+The 7th best suburb on our list goes to South Russell.

 It placed 9th on our list thanks to the fact that it’s really expensive to live here, but the schools are great, so you get what you pay for in that regard.

-And rounding out the top ten for 2018 is Solon.
+And rounding out the top ten for 2019 is Hudson.

 This city is far above average in every category, and the best part?
 It’s far more affordable than the other cities listed above.
 So, you get a big bang for your buck here.